 Nearly all water-borne infections can be prevented by the proper maintenance of an EPA-registered sanitizer.
 The sanitizer level should be maintained at recommended levels at all times.
-If the level is allowed to remain low for extended periods of time infestation may occur and treatment should be initiated before use.
+If the sanitizer level is allowed to remain low for extended periods of time, infestation may occur and water treatment should be initiated before use by bathers.

 Sanitizers displaying an EPA registration number on the label have demonstrated effectiveness for the control of bacteria.
-You may verify the registration number with the appropriate state regulatory agency (usually a branch of the department of agriculture) or a regional office of the U.S.-EPA.
-The federal government does not presently regulate devices for the treatment of pools and spas.
-Questions about the effectiveness of a particular device should be addressed to the manufacturer.